Collins Street Baptist Church: History

 The first Baptist service in Melbourne was held in 1838 in a tent on a vacant allotment of land opposite the present church and where the Regent Theatre now stands.
 The first chapel was built on the current site in 1845.
 In the late 1850s it was decided to enlarge the building.
-The current church, opened in 1862, was designed by Joseph Reed, the architect who designed the Melbourne Town Hall and several other prominent Melbourne churches.
+The current church, opened in 1862, was designed by Reed & Barnes.
+Joseph Reed, was the architect who later designed the Melbourne Town Hall and several other prominent Melbourne churches.
 Unlike most Melbourne churches of the period, which are either Gothic or Romanesque, Collins Street Baptist is in the form of a classical temple, with four Corinthian columns facing the street.
 According to the church's website, this "reflects the Baptist understanding of the church as a gathered community of believers rather than as a special building".

 Building

 In conformity with the Baptist dislike of decoration in churches, the interior has plain plastered walls.
 It has arched moulded windows, a double aisle and side seats facing the pulpit.
 A central raised pulpit emphasises the stress in Baptist theology on the Word of God being read and preached as central features of the services of worship.
 Seating is arranged in a "U" shape around the central axis determined by the pulpit and the Communion table.
 There is no form of decoration other than some detail in the windows and carving on the pulpit and Communion furniture.
 Traditionally, no cross or symbol appears in the church though that has changed today.

 Early Baptist tradition also disapproved of music in churches, but in 1854 a small organ was installed.
 In 1885 a larger organ was installed which was restored and expanded in 1974.

-The church also owned land at 203 Little Collins Street, on which a nine-storey building was erected; the ground floor houses the Baptist Central Hall, seating 350 persons, and used for church and public functions.
+The church land grant extended through to 203 Little Collins Street, where a meeting room called Central Hall was built in 1852.
+This was replaced in 1928 by an extension of the Victoria Palace hotel next door on Little Collins Street, with a new Central Hall on the ground level.
+In 1929 a second new building was built by the church on the small remaining area between the rear of the church and the hotel, accessed by a long corridor off Collins Street, where a small shop was also built.
+Called Central House, the new building was used in part for church facilities, and part for rent.